dynamicwebpaige/azure-workshop/README.md

 ### Workshops and Presentations
 * **May 27**: Half-day workshop at the Houston Microsoft campus.
 * **June 1**: 2-hour course for MIS students at University of Houston
-* **TBD**: 3-hour workshop on building your own Nest using Particle Photon and Azure ML Studio
+* **TBD**: 3-hour workshop on building your own Nest using Particlea Photon and Azure ML Studio

 ### Additional Links
 * [Predictive Analytics for Smarter Houston City Services](https://devpost.com/software/predictive-analytics-for-houston-city-services)